-We are well into 2012.
-I know many people made a resolution to get organized when we turned the calendar some six months ago.
-I may be biased, but I think it’s the best resolution anyone could have made.
+I may be biased, but I think it’s the best resolution anyone can make.
 Organization supports us in so many ways.
-Being organized plays a huge role in just about every aspect of our lives.
+As a matter of fact, being organized plays a huge role in just about every aspect of our lives.

-Let’s bust a few of the most widely believed myths right now:
+Let’s bust a few of the most widely believed organizing myths right now.

 I don’t have time.